ModeStreet/qa-challenge-1/challenge.md

 # ModeStreet Quality assurance challenge

-Challenge is to assurance our demo web application.
+Challenge is to assurance our demo web application hosted at [link](http://18.236.188.30/).

 ## Rules